AndersWik/anderswik.github.io/_posts/2014-12-04-Magento-Update-Layout.markdown

 </config>
 {% endhighlight %}

-In the file tag we define the name of the xml file we are going to make the layout changes in.
+In the file tag we define the name of the xml file were we are going to make the layout changes.
 The path to our file will be `app > design > frontend > base > default > layout > module.xml`

 We always add our modules layout xml file to the `base > default` theme.
 This because `base > default` is the last theme in the fallback hierarchy.